AlgebraicJulia/Decapodes.jl/docs/src/budyko_sellers_halfar.md

 ## Define input data

 We need to supply initial conditions to our model.
-We create synthetic data here, although one may imagine that they could source this from their data repo of choice.
+We will use synthetic data here.

 ``` @example DEC
 # This is a primal 0-form, with values at vertices.